alexandercfriedrich/where2go-clean/README.md

 ```

 **Admin Area Configuration:**

 - The admin area (`/admin/*` and `/api/admin/*`) is protected by HTTP Basic Auth
 - **Required Environment Variables:**
   - `ADMIN_USER`: Username for admin access
   - `ADMIN_PASS`: Password for admin access
 - **Example credentials** (set these in your deployment environment):
-  - `ADMIN_USER=
+  - `ADMIN_USER=admin`
-  - `ADMIN_PASS=
+  - `ADMIN_PASS=secure_password`
 - Without these credentials, admin pages will return "Admin credentials not configured" error
 - Legacy `ADMIN_SECRET` header authentication is still supported for API calls as an alternative

 **Redis Configuration (Production):**

 - In production environments (e.g., Vercel), configure Upstash Redis environment variables for durable job state persistence
 - This ensures progressive results work reliably across serverless route contexts
 - Without Redis, job state uses in-memory storage which doesn't persist across serverless function invocations

-**Preview Protection Configuration:**
+**Vercel Automation Protection:**

-- Vercel Preview Deployments with Protection enabled block internal API calls by default
+- Vercel automatically provides the `VERCEL_AUTOMATION_BYPASS_SECRET` system variable for Preview deployments with Protection enabled
-- The `PROTECTION_BYPASS_TOKEN` allows background processing to work on Preview deployments
+- This native Vercel integration allows background processing to work seamlessly on Preview deployments
-- **To set up:**
-  1. Go to Vercel Project > Settings > Protection
-  2. Copy the "Protection Bypass Token"
-  3. Add it as `PROTECTION_BYPASS_TOKEN` in Environment Variables
-  4. Apply to Preview deployments specifically
+- No manual configuration required - the system automatically uses this token for internal API authentication
-- The `INTERNAL_API_SECRET` provides additional hardening for the background worker route
+- The application automatically detects and uses this Vercel-provided variable alongside the optional `INTERNAL_API_SECRET` for additional hardening
-- Without proper configuration, background processing will fail with 401 Unauthorized on Preview deployments

 ### Architecture: Vercel Background Functions

-The application uses **Vercel Background Functions** to ensure reliable job processing that continues after HTTP responses are returned.
+The application uses Vercel Background Functions to ensure reliable job processing that continues after HTTP responses are returned.
 This solves the issue where background tasks could be terminated prematurely on serverless platforms.

-**How it works:**
+How it works:
-1. **Main Route (`/api/events`)**: Creates job, schedules background worker
+1. Main Route (/api/events): Creates job, schedules background worker
-2. **Background Worker (`/api/events/process`)**: Performs actual processing with 300s timeout
+2. Background Worker (/api/events/process): Performs actual processing with 300s timeout
-3. **Scheduling**: Uses internal HTTP request with `x-vercel-background: 1` header
+3. Scheduling: Uses internal HTTP request with x-vercel-background: 1 header
-4. **Local Development**: Falls back to direct HTTP requests for dev simplicity
+4. Local Development: Falls back to direct HTTP requests for dev simplicity

-**Key Benefits:**
+Key Benefits:
-- ✅ **Reliable Processing**: Jobs are guaranteed to complete or fail, never stuck in "pending"
+- ✅ Reliable Processing: Jobs are guaranteed to complete or fail, never stuck in "pending"
-- ✅ **Progressive Updates**: Events appear as categories complete
+- ✅ Progressive Updates: Events appear as categories complete
-- ✅ **Error Handling**: All jobs finalized with 'done' or 'error' status
+- ✅ Error Handling: All jobs finalized with 'done' or 'error' status
-- ✅ **Production Ready**: Leverages Vercel's infrastructure for background work
+- ✅ Production Ready: Leverages Vercel's infrastructure for background work

-**Testing the Implementation:**
+Testing the Implementation:
-- Enable debug mode with `?debug=1` in URL
+- Enable debug mode with ?debug=1 in URL
-- Monitor Redis for job updates (`job:*` keys) and debug info (`debug:*` keys)
+- Monitor Redis for job updates (job:* keys) and debug info (debug:* keys)
 - Verify progressive events appear and job transitions from 'pending' to 'done'

-**Timeout Configuration:**
+Timeout Configuration:
-- **Overall Timeout**: Configurable via `overallTimeoutMs` option (default 4 minutes) or `OVERALL_TIMEOUT_MS` environment variable
+• Overall Timeout: Configurable via overallTimeoutMs option (default 4 minutes) or OVERALL_TIMEOUT_MS environment variable
-- **Category Timeout**: Increased default from 45s to 90s, minimum 60s on Vercel for external API reliability
+• Category Timeout: Increased default from 45s to 90s, minimum 60s on Vercel for external API reliability
-- **Background Function**: Configured for 300s `maxDuration` with proper `x-vercel-background` headers
+• Background Function: Configured for 300s maxDuration with proper x-vercel-background headers
-- **AbortController**: Used for clean timeout handling in both overall processing and individual HTTP requests
+• AbortController: Used for clean timeout handling in both overall processing and individual HTTP requests
-- **No 30s Cutoffs**: All artificial timeout limitations removed to allow full processing duration
+• No 30s Cutoffs: All artificial timeout limitations removed to allow full processing duration

 ### Installation